Semrush Review — All the Pros and Cons

 Like similar SEO tools, Semrush lets you create lists of keywords that you can use to gather and organize keywords for organic SEO or PPC campaigns.

-Semrush's Keyword Manager tool
+Semrush’s Keyword Strategy Builder tool

 Topic clustering in Semrush